 If you’re working to build or improve your credit, the Capital One® QuicksilverOne® Cash Rewards Credit Card might be a better choice.
 It doesn’t have a signup bonus or intro APR, but it’s easier to qualify for and earns the same exact rate: 1.5 percent cash back on everything (that includes gas).

 The Bank of America® Cash Rewards credit card gets 3 percent cash back on gasoline on up to $2,500 in combined purchases each quarter — one of the highest gas rewards rates we’ve seen.
 You’ll also enjoy a $200 signup bonus (redeemable for a statement credit) if you spend $500 in the first 90 days of opening the account.
+We like this card because it offers more than the standard rate of return on gas, plus wholesale clubs and grocery stores.
+The signup bonus is another welcome perk that helps this card stand out.

 If you’re a Bank of America customer, you’ll get a 10% bonus if you deposit your cash back rewards back into your bank account.
 Preferred Rewards customers can get an even bigger bonus — up to 75% depending on your status.